 How do I check if my e-mail address is known by phishers?

 Online criminals get very creative and try to get your data from different websites and platforms where you have logged in recently.
 An easy tool to find out whether your data isn’t public is by checking www.haveibeenpwned.com – this way you can check for yourself and see whether you are at a higher risk for these kind of online criminal activities.
+But, even when your information isn't mentioned on this website, it is still vital to remain cautious.

 We made a blog dedicated to this topic.
 To read more about phishing on social media, click here.